constgen/neutrino-middleware-svelte-loader/neutrino-middleware-svelte-loader/README.md

 * `include` - optional array of paths to include in the compilation.
 Maps to Webpack's Rule.include
 * `exclude` - optional array of paths to exclude from the compilation.
 Maps to Webpack's Rule.include

+It is recommended to call this middlware after `neutrino.config.module.rule('compile')` initialization to avoid unexpected overriding.
+More imformation about usage of Neutrino middlwares can be found in the [documentation](https://neutrino.js.org/middleware).

 ## Rules

 This is a list of rules that are used by `neutrino-middleware-svelte-loader`:

 * `svelte`: Compiles Svelte components to JavaScript modules.
 Contains a single loader named the same `svelte`.
+* `compile`: Only necessary file extension added.